Kinematics of Acceleration-Induced Excitations in Confined Quantum Fields: Generalized Acceleration Profiles

 Combining expressions of the form Eq.(\ref{fullsmallabeta}) over multiple transitions using Eq.(\ref{1ocomb}), and generalizing to a continuously varying acceleration profile \(a(\tau)\), we obtain the elegant result:

 This expression captures the Bogoliubov coefficients for a box undergoing small, time-dependent accelerations, and highlights the linear response of the field to changes in acceleration.
 The exponential factor, \(\exp{i(n + m)\pi \tau / L}\), encodes the relative timing of the acceleration change: excitations produced at different times accumulate with different phases, leading to interference effects that can modulate the particle spectrum in scenarios with multiple transitions.
 Equation~\eqref{beauty} generalizes the discrete jumps to a continuously varying acceleration profile \(a(\tau)\).
 Further, the integral shows that the particle production is governed by the time derivative of the acceleration, \(da/d\tau\), confirming that the field responds dynamically to changes rather than absolute acceleration.
 This is analogous to a linear response in classical systems, where the response is proportional to the rate of change of the driving parameter.
+This expression agrees with an analogous expression found by Bruschi \emph{et al.}~\cite{Bruschi_2013_withoutparticlecreation} for the case where the box is inertial both at early and late times.

 Finally, we note another maybe useful generalization: if the field is confined using Neumann boundary conditions, that is, requiring \(\partial \phi / \partial x = 0\) at the boundaries, instead of Dirichlet conditions, the results derived above remain unchanged, indicating that the qualitative features of particle creation, namely, its dependence on changes in acceleration, the linear superposition over multiple transitions, and the phase-sensitive interference are robust and largely independent of the precise boundary type.
 While we do not show this explicitly, it is straightforward to verify by starting from the modified mode functions with cosines instead of sines.
+The zeroth mode decouples from the system, and doesn't have or affect particle creation.
+For the rest of the modes, expressions analogous to Eq.(\ref{I}) and Eq.(\ref{J}) are found, with cosines replacing the sines.
+They can be manipulated by integrating by parts and combining to get the same expressions for \(\alpha_{nm}\) and \(\beta_{nm}\).